Are you wondering if your cat is pregnant?

-If you’re wondering if your cat is pregnant or not you might have stopped to wonder if a human pregnancy test will work for them?
-That would give you a heads up to know whether you can expect kittens in the near future or not.
+You may have stopped to wonder if a human pregnancy test will work for them.
+That’d give you a heads up on whether you can expect kittens in the near future.

 Signs of Pregnancy in Cats